• Skip to primary navigation

 Whether you are a first time breadmaker or Olympic champion, enjoy taking your time over this Coffee Date Rye Bread.

-If you enjoy baking bread then take a look at my Cheesy Jalapeño Beer Bread and my Cinnamon Cherry Tea Bread too – they are both beautiful loaves.
+If you enjoy baking bread then take a look at my Cheesy Jalapeño Beer Bread, Cinnamon Cherry Tea Bread and my Lincolnshire plum loaf – they are all beautiful loaves.
 And for the ultimate sweet indulgence, take a look at my easy jam doughnuts – gone on, I dare you.

 Coffee Date Rye Bread